microsoft/MCW-Real-time-data-with-Azure-Database-for-PostgreSQL-Hyperscale/Hands-on lab/Before the HOL - Real-time data with Azure Database for PostgreSQL Hyperscale.md

    ![In the You have no storage mounted dialog, a subscription has been selected, and the Create Storage button is highlighted.](media/cloud-shell-create-storage.png 'Azure Cloud Shell')

-   > **NOTE**: If creation fails, you may need to select **Advanced settings** and specify the subscription, region and resource group for the new storage account.
+   > **Note**: If creation fails, you may need to select **Advanced settings** and specify the subscription, region and resource group for the new storage account.

 4. After a moment, you will receive a message that you have successfully requested a Cloud Shell, and be presented with bash Azure prompt.